Contents:

 we will generate default texture coords (using the same

-algorithm as for IndexedFaceSet
+algorithm as for IndexedFaceSet).

-field has standard meaning: if true (default),
+The "solid" field has standard meaning: if true (default),

 it's assumed